hpi-swa-teaching/MaterialDesignWidgets/packages/Material-Examples.package/MDListExample.class/README.md

-I am a complex example for the MDList.
+I am a complex example for the MDList, which contains more items and icons.